andreasmarsh/cs1302-arcade/REFLECTION.md

 2. **TODO:** By our next reflection, our goal is to have a functioning Menu Screen, have the physical scene graph of Mancala, and the beginning of our logic for the group 1 game.

 3. **PROB:** Deciding on where to begin our logic for the group 1 game has been a struggle.
 Although hesitant to begin, we are looking forward to shedding more light on the group 1 game.

+## TUES 2019-11-26 @ 11:55 PM EST

+    1. **DONE:** Created a function menu screen, and decided on a group 1 game.
+Set up the mancala scene.

+    2. **TODO:** By our next reflection our goal is to have the logic of tetris planned out as well as a fully function mancala.

+    3. **PROB:** We have still been avoiding the logic for tetris/group 1 in general, however with this break I believe we will be able to sort this out.